hicham712/Trinomial_tree/README.md

 # Trinomial_tree
 Implementation of a trinomial tree pricing model in VBA and Python

+xl_wings must be well configured for this to work.

+The xlsm file is the user interface to price options and to print trees, error with B&S and performance, comparing VBA and Python.
+American options are also priceable using basic lattice model tools.

-This code, coded in classes both in Python and VBA replicates the trinomial pricing model for equity options that distributes dividend
+This code, coded in classes both in Python and VBA replicates the trinomial pricing model for equity options that distributes dividend.

 The trinomial pricing model is as follows :